Inside-Out: Hidden Factual Knowledge in LLMs: Study Design

-To train the probing classifier we need $(q,a)$ pairs labeled for correctness.
-We create this set based on the training split, and ensure that it does not capture knowledge from the test examples (see \S \ref{sec:data_creation}).
-We ensure that we train \textit{mostly} on questions for which we have high certainty that $M$ knows the answer.
+Lastly, we ensure that we train \textit{mostly} on questions for which we have high certainty that $M$ knows the answer.
 The intuition behind this is that we want to train the probe to distinguish between multiple answers to the \textit{same question}, so we want to ensure that when we train on a $(q,a)$ pair, $M$ encodes the information about $a$'s correctness.
+If $M$ does not know the answer to $q$, its representations are unlikely to contain useful discriminative information about the correctness of different answers, and thus our trained probe may be less effective.
 We refer to this approach as \textit{knowledge-aware probing} and discuss it in more detail, including the risks associated with alternative choices, in \S \ref{sec:knowledge_aware_probe_more_details}.
 In practice, we make a relaxation and assume that if $M$ generates the correct answer via greedy decoding, it likely knows the answer.
 We then use this (correct) greedy answer as a positive example and obtain a negative example by sampling additional responses at high temperature until an incorrect answer is found.
 We train probes for all layers and choose the best layer based on a development set.
 Full technical details are in \S \ref{sec:probe_training}.